Oklahoma agrees to stay of Charles Warner's execution

 Officials attempted to revive Lockett, but he died of a heart attack.

-Warner's execution was postponed.'Significant problems'
+Warner's execution was postponed.

 The following day Ms Fallin ordered an "independent review" of the state's execution process and postponed Warner's execution for two weeks.